msfrq8/openIAE/sam_web_standards/index.md

 The *SAM Web Standards* identifies the following technology layers to describe the human-computer interaction of transition.SAM.gov:

-* **Presentation:** Represents the final rendered page in a browser
+* **Presentation:** Represents the final rendered page in a browser.
-* **Markup:** Refers to all markup and code downloaded to (or run on) the user’s computer (client-side) to render (or update) the page in a browser
+* **Markup:** Refers to all markup and code downloaded to (or run on) the user’s computer (client-side) to render (or update) the page in a browser.
-* **Middleware:** Refers to code acting as a bridge between the markup and data layers; further, this layer may refer to server-side code used in calculating, preparing, or returning information
+* **Middleware:** Refers to code acting as a bridge between the markup and data layers; further, this layer may refer to server-side code used in calculating, preparing, or returning information.
 * **Data:** Refers to all individual files, database tables and database records stored for retrieval by the interface layer.

 Each user type can be modified to distinguish between system personnel.
 Further, each type can be directly associated with a technology layer.
 Finally, it is important to note that the fidelity and validity of each layer are dependent on the preceding layer.
 EXAMPLE: if the data layer does not house the proper information in the proper format, the middleware layer loses fidelity and validity, and so on.